-- 3. Check Alarm Sensing: Remove primary power and temporarily disconnect the black wire on TB2.
-Apply primary power and verify the following: - The light does not flash. - The WHT ALM LED (I 8) is lit after three missed flashes. - The DAY ERR LED (I7) is lit. - The alarm circuit operates according to installation requirements. - 4.
-Restore the Equipment After Checking: Replace all disconnected wires.
-Remove the cover that you placed on the photocell.
-Ensure that the manual intensity override switch is in the AUTO position. - 5.
-If Any Responses are Not Normal: If any of the responses above are not exactly as described, proceed to Troubleshooting.
+- 3. Check Alarm Sensing: Remove primary power and temporarily disconnect the black wire on TB2-4 and the violet wire on TB2-6.
+Apply primary power and verify the following: - The white strobe does not flash. - The WHT ALM LED (I8) is lit after three missed flashes. - The DAY ERR LED (I7) is lit. - The alarm circuit operates according to installation requirements.

+Cover the photocell as described in Step 2 and verify the following: